What does Tom Kha Gai mean?

 Easy Tom Kha Gai Soup or Thai Coconut Chicken Soup is definitely one of the more famous Thai dishes.
 It’s a delicious spicy and sour soup made with all the Thai staples you would expect: lemongrass, fresh ginger, chilli, lime and coconut milk.
 It’s one of my wife’s favorite dishes, and this recipe is one we make often when we are in a hurry, but still need to feed the family a real nutritious meal.

 This soup is adapted from an old Australian Women’s Weekly recipe in an cookbook we were given about 18 years ago.
 What I love about this Tom Kha Gai Soup recipe is how quick and easy it is to make.
 Every supermarket sells already cooked roasted chickens, which is the ‘easy’ part of this recipe.
+After a long day of work, I don’t always have time to make and elaborate dinner.
+This is a tasty and nutritous meal, that you can quickly throw together in about 30 minutes.

 I think it’s easier to shred a flavored roast chicken, saving you time, instead of chopping raw chicken and frying it.
 As much as I prefer to make my stock from scratch, sometimes life happens and you need to make a meal in a hurry.
 Using stock from Campbell’s soup works great in a pinch, but homemade stock always tastes better.